corda/corda/docs/source/tutorial-cordapp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``/src/main/kotlin/com/example/client/ExampleClientRPC.kt`` file is a simple utility which uses the client RPC library
-to connect to a node and log the 'placed' purchase orders.
-It will log any existing purchase orders and listen for any future
+to connect to a node and log the created IOUs.
+It will log any existing IOUs and listen for any future
-purchase orders.
-If you haven't placed any purchase orders when you connect to one of the Nodes via RPC then the client will log
+IOUs.
+If you haven't created any IOUs when you connect to one of the Nodes via RPC then the client will log
-and future purchase orders which are agreed.
+and future IOUs which are agreed.

 To build the client use the following gradle task: